NikKowPHP/social-brain/chapters/chapter-7.md

 1.  **Regulate First:** Take a silent **Conductor's Breath** to calm your own amygdala.
 2.  **Find a Shared Context:** Anchor your opening in the environment you both share.
 3.  **Offer a Low-Stakes Observation:** Make a simple observation and ask an open-ended, low-pressure question about your shared context.

+---

+You've broken the silence and started a conversation.
+But now, how do you transmit your own ideas clearly without overloading their brain and destroying the very trust you just built?
+The answer lies in understanding the severe hardware limitations of your listener's brain.